vjones2906/circuitPython/README.md

 ![Question 3](https://user-images.githubusercontent.com/112962101/197566238-da6182d3-b9af-4e5e-90a2-0195e896c2cd.png)
 ![Question 4](https://user-images.githubusercontent.com/112962101/197566291-0f656ed5-cf45-4a5c-b412-bbc959fef8f6.png)
 ### Reflection
 This project was hardest in the first 2 questions.
-In the first one you simply had to create everything, and in the se
+In the first one you simply had to create everything, and in the second one you saw how poorly you designed most of your sketches and extrudes.
+The 3rd question had a couple things go wrong, but were easy to fix and the fourth went perfectly.
+Doing this project really showed me how important design intent is when creating something that is meant to be changed.
+The more variables or "moving parts" the more precise and well planned all your work has to be.
+I used cross sections a lot and got some help from Dylan and Jinho.

 ## NextAssignment